Johannes Brahms: First symphonies and orchestral music

 Brahms's First Symphony, Op.
 68, appeared in 1876, though it had been begun (and a version of the first movement had been announced by Brahms to Clara and to Albert Dietrich) in the early 1860s.
 During the decade it evolved very gradually; the finale may not have begun its conception until 1868.
 Brahms was cautious and typically self-deprecating about the symphony during its creation, writing to his friends that it was "long and difficult", "not exactly charming" and, significantly, "long and in C Minor", which, as Richard Taruskin points out, made it clear "that Brahms was taking on the model of models [for a symphony]: Beethoven's Fifth."
+It quotes "Ode to Joy" theme from the Ninth Symphony; Hans von Bülow dubbed it "Beethoven's Tenth".

 Despite the warm reception the First Symphony received, Brahms remained dissatisfied and extensively revised the second movement before the work was published.
 There followed a succession of well-received orchestral works: the Second Symphony Op.
 73 (1877), the Violin Concerto Op.
 77 (1878; dedicated to Joachim, who was consulted closely during its composition), and the Academic Festival Overture (written following the conferring of an honorary degree by the University of Breslau) and Tragic Overture of 1880.